web-infra-dev/modern.js/packages/module/plugin-module-babel/README.md

 # @modern-js/plugin-module-babel

-The babel plugin of Modern.js Module Tools.
+The Babel plugin of Modern.js Module Tools.

-You can add babel compile by the plugin before module-tools internal building.
+You can add Babel compile by the plugin before module-tools internal building.

 ## Usage